basho/basho_docs/content/riak/kv/2.0.2/using/reference/search.md

 > **Note on Search 2.0 vs. Legacy Search**
 >
-> This document refers to the new Riak Search 2.0 with [Solr](http://lucene.apache.org/solr/) integration (codenamed Yokozuna).
-For information about the deprecated Riak Search, visit [the old Using Riak Search docs](http://docs.basho.com/riak/1.4.10/dev/using/search/).
+> This document refers to the new Riak search 2.0 with [Solr](http://lucene.apache.org/solr/) integration (codenamed Yokozuna).
+For information about the deprecated Riak search, visit [the old Using Riak search docs](http://docs.basho.com/riak/1.4.10/dev/using/search/).

-The project that implements Riak Search is codenamed Yokozuna.
+The project that implements Riak search is codenamed Yokozuna.
 This is a more detailed overview of the concepts and reasons behind the design of Yokozuna, for those interested.
-If you're simply looking to use Riak Search, you should check out the [Using Search](/riak/kv/2.0.2/developing/usage/search) document.
+If you're simply looking to use Riak search, you should check out the [Using Search](/riak/kv/2.0.2/developing/usage/search) document.

 ![Yokozuna](/images/yokozuna.png)